hpsaturn/ESPNowCam/README.md

 ## Performance

-The current version tested with the next cameras:
+The current version was tested with the next cameras:

 | Sender |  Frame | PSRAM | JPGQ | FPS | Status |
 |:---------|:-----:|:-----:|:------:|:-------:|:------:|